JulieW23/rnapp/README.md

  * The expected results are in the file pw_actions_results.txt

  * From the psql command line, type in the query in line 1 of pw_actions_results.txt, and compare results.

+The test cases in tests/pw_dist_calc_tests.js test to see whether the opportunity time distribution data is correctly calculated and displayed in the app.

+* Make sure database tables are created.

+* Insert the data for the test cases with command `make pw_dist_test`

+* Start the server with the command
+   `npm start`

+* The expected results are in the file pw_dist_calc_results.txt

+* Navigate to the ProsperWorks page on the app, select pipeline1, click the time distribution tab and submit time range from 2016-01-01 to the present date.
+Compare with expected results.